kaleidos-ventures/taiga-blog/content/2021-11-04_how_to_implement_agile_in_pandemic_times.md

 Also, our fear, my personal fear, is that **remote work will tend to over engineer tools and processes.** And that's a risk of business.
 You will try to rely too much on automation, tools, processes, workflows,because communication between people is not that great.
 So we tend to default to automation.
 That's problematic, if it's not done right.

 ![RemoteWork_Kaleidos_and_Taiga_team](/images/2021-11-04_how_to_implement_agile_in_pandemic_times/RemoteWork_Kaleidos_and_Taiga_team.jpg)
-Kaleidos team in a remote meeting.
+Kaleidos team during a remote meeting.

 #### **Q4: What are the biggest challenges for multidisciplinary teams when it comes to using agile methodologies?**
-People tend to believe that diverse teams cross-domain and multicultural do just automatically thrive in an agile context.
+People tend to believe that diverse teams, cross-domain and multicultural do just automatically thrive in an agile context.
 But that's not right.
 There are some specific challenges for those teams.
 And this is something Kaleidos has experienced in the past, experiences this day and will surely continue to experience in the future.
 And that's okay.
 We don't have an issue with that.
 We prefer diverse teams with these challenges that not having diverse teams, and having other challenges.

 **Two challenges** come to mind immediately: